Financial Services Manager II

 - Developing, testing, and implementing new and/or updated processes in response to negotiated agreements on behalf of employees.

-Bachelor’s Degree Business Administration, Accounting, Finance or related area.
+Bachelor’s degree in Business Administration, Accounting, Finance or related area.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
-Five years progressively responsible, professional experience related to area of assignment, including two years of supervisory experience.
+Five (5) years progressively responsible, professional experience related to area of assignment, including two (2) years of supervisory experience.

 - Supervisory principles;